Shawn Royer, Director (she/her)

 Shawn is the Director of the 65th Street Klezmorim and maintains an active career performing jazz.
-Shawn Goodman plays Yamaha clarinets and saxophones exclusively. (www.shawngoodmanjazz.com)
+Shawn Royer plays Yamaha clarinets and saxophones exclusively. (www.shawngoodmanjazz.com)

-Breann Royer is a composer/arranger, musician, and educator.
+Sarah Breann Royer is a composer/arranger, musician, and educator.
 Breann’s compositions often incorporate unusual items such as plastic hand clappers, toy pianos, or household items to make musical sounds, as well as typical band instruments used in unusual ways.
-Breann studied trumpet performance at Missouri Southern State University and music education at the University of Indianapolis.
+Breann studied trumpet performance and music education at Missouri Southern State University and psychology at Marian University.

-Breann's compositions and arrangements have been performed by various ensembles around the Midwest including ensembles at Missouri Southern State University, the University of Indianapolis Handbell Choir, the 65th Street Klezmorim, as well as many high school and middle school groups.
+Breann's compositions and arrangements have been performed by various ensembles around the Midwest including ensembles at Missouri Southern State University, Pittsburg State University, the University of Indianapolis Handbell Choir, the 65th Street Klezmorim, as well as many high school and middle school groups.

-Some of Breann's SYO duties include; directing the Handbell Choir and the Adaptive Percussion Ensemble, maintaining the website and social medias, grant writing, creating promotional materials, and overseeing the College Internship Program.
+Some of Breann's SYO duties include; directing the Handbell Choir, Ukulele Ensemble, and the Adaptive Percussion Ensemble, maintaining the website and social medias, grant writing, creating promotional materials, and overseeing the College Internship Program.